Thomas Emmette Stancil

 Emmette sold milk to some of the teachers at Glendale School in 1934.
 Junior delivered the milk on his bike.
 Emmette did all the milking.

-George Ira Sr. died Oct.
+George Ira Sr. died on Oct.
 23, 1935.
 Emmette was in charge of arrangements.
 Emmette asked his brother-in-law, Edgar Morris, to watch the embalming taking place in George and Eva's bedroom.

-After the burial at Holly Springs Clyde Stancil read George's Will and Emmette wasn't pleased with it.
+After the burial at Holly Springs, Clyde Stancil read George's Will, and Emmette wasn't pleased with it.
 The farm was left to Ralph.
 Ralph signed it over to his mother.

 Emmette had a store built across from his house.
 The store was rented to Dessie's brother Albert Morris.
 He boarded with Emmette and Dessie and paid Emmette rent for the store and room.
-After several years Emmette decided to run the store.
+After several years, Emmette decided to run the store.
 Albert took an electrical course and then returned to farm with his father.

-Emmette, Ralph and G. I. joined the Masons like their Great Uncle Jim.
+Emmette, Ralph, and G. I. joined the Masons like their Great Uncle Jim.

-In 1939 Emmette was going through a stressful time.
+In 1939, Emmette was going through a stressful time.
 He was deeply indebted.
-In a letter to Ralph he wrote, "I am troubled and worried to the extent that sometimes I don't care to live I know I should not be that way.
+In a letter to Ralph, he wrote, "I am troubled and worried to the extent that sometimes I don't care to live I know I should not be that way.
 But I feel like I am as near ready to Die as I will ever Be."

 Emmette considered going back to dairying.
-He could turn his tobacco barn into a dairy barn, put in electric milkers and sell milk to Southern Dairy for 30 cents a gallon.
+He could turn his tobacco barn into a dairy barn, put in electric milkers, and sell milk to Southern Dairy for 30 cents a gallon.

 Emmette wrote this about stores, "A Neighbor Hood Store is just a nice thing for you Folks & Friends to have you Donate to them your profit & Hardwork and I am Getting plenty tired of that and have Got to Stop it."